jens1o/Lectures/cvss-owasp/cvss.rst

 ----------------------------------------------------------------------------

+:Kurzbeschreibung:  Externe Eingaben werden für die Konstruktion eines Pfadnamens verwendet, der eine Datei oder ein Verzeichnis identifizieren soll, das sich unterhalb eines eingeschränkten übergeordneten Verzeichnisses befindet.
+Eine Bereinigung spezieller Elemente innerhalb des Pfadnamens erfolgt jedoch nicht ordnungsgemäß, was dazu führen kann, dass der Pfadname zu einem Ort außerhalb des eingeschränkten Verzeichnisses aufgelöst wird.

-:Short Description: The product uses external input to construct a pathname that is intended to identify a file or directory that is located underneath a restricted parent directory, but the product does not properly neutralize special elements within the pathname that can cause the pathname to resolve to a location that is outside of the restricted directory.
+..
+The product uses external input to construct a pathname that is intended to identify a file or directory that is located underneath a restricted parent directory, but the product does not properly neutralize special elements within the pathname that can cause the pathname to resolve to a location that is outside of the restricted directory.

-:Likelihood Of Exploit: High
-:Scope: Confidentiality, Integrity, Availability
+:Wahrscheinlichkeit des Missbrauchs: Hoch
+:Betrifft: Vertraulichkeit, Integrität, Verfügbarkeit

 .. class:: scriptsize